Pitt Printing: Frequently Asked Questions

 The University of Pittsburgh’s printing service enables students to send print jobs from any location to Pitt Print Stations located in the Student Computing Labs and remote locations across campus, including most residence halls.
 You can print from Student Computing Labs and Computer Kiosks, as well as almost any computer with an Internet connection, and from smartphones and tablets.
 Visit Service Locations + Map for a complete list of Pitt Print Station locations.

 Pitt Printing gives you the ability to send jobs to printers from outside the Student Computing Labs.
 You no longer have to bring the file you want to print to a Student Computing Lab.
 You also have the option of printing documents on any of the Pitt Print Stations located in the Student Computing Labs, residence halls, and other convenient locations throughout campus.
 Additionally, the service enables you to print documents from applications that are not installed on Student Computing Lab computers.
 Pitt Printing is the University-supported method for securely printing documents from outside the Student Computing Labs.

 How does Pitt Printing work?

 You can install the Pitt Printing Client application on your computer and print from there.
 You may also send the file you want to print via email with the MobilePrint service.
-Or, you can use any Computing Lab computer or Computer Kiosk on campus.
+Or, you can use any Student Computing Lab computer or Computer Kiosk on campus.
 Then, you select the Pitt Print Station option from your list of printers and send your job to the Pitt Print queue.
 Within 48 hours, visit one of the Pitt Print Stations and release your print job.